Frequently Asked Questions Regarding Issues Relating to Non-U.S. Accounting Firms

 4. Does a registered firm's obligation to cooperate with the Board include an obligation to obtain from non-U.S. clients a consent or waiver sufficient to allow the registered firm to provide the Board with documents and information concerning the issuer, broker or dealer?

-The Sarbanes-Oxley Act requires public accounting firms to register with the Board in order to engage in certain audit work.
+The Sarbanes-Oxley Act ("the Act") requires public accounting firms to register with the Board in order to engage in certain audit work.
 The Act imposes on registered firms an obligation to cooperate and comply with Board requests for testimony or documents made in furtherance of the Board's authority and responsibilities under the Act.

 The Board's responsibilities under the Act include conducting inspections under Section 104 of the Act and investigations under Section 105.
 To carry out these responsibilities, the Board will need to review documents and information in a firm's possession concerning the firm's audit clients.
 (Section 104, for example, requires that Board inspections include reviews of individual audit engagements.)
 In addition, Section 106 of the Act provides that any non-U.S. public accounting firm that chooses to engage in certain work, and any registered U.S. firm that chooses to rely on certain work by a non-U.S. firm, shall, upon request, produce the non-U.S. firm's audit workpapers and documents related to such work to the Board or the Commission.